 - Level of exhaustion; and

 Many camping experts suggest that when in doubt purchase a sleeping bag rated at least 5-10 degrees below the average temperature you will be using your sleeping bag in.

-3. Size / Length
+Size / length

-If you are trying to save weight and space, look for a tapered sleeping bag such as the mummy, whereas if comfort is the priority a standard rectangular sleeping bag is your best bet.
+If you are trying to save weight and space, look for a tapered sleeping bag such as the mummy, whereas if comfort is the priority, a standard rectangular sleeping bag is your best bet.

 Most camping bags are designed with a rectangular shape for maximum comfort and roominess.
 You can even join two rectangular sleeping bags together if one bag has a “right-hand” zipper and the other a “left-hand” zipper, creating a winter double sleeping bag.
 The zippers also need to be the same size, style and roughly the same length to create a double winter sleeping bag.

 If maximum warmth is a priority and you’re looking for a sleeping bag for extreme cold weather, then a mummy shaped sleeping bag is the best choice.

 These sleeping bags have a tapered design offering greater warmth and efficiency than rectangular bags, but they’re still plenty roomy for a comfortable night’s sleep.

-When compared to standard bags, women-specific bags are shorter and narrower at the shoulders, wider at the hips and add extra insulation in the upper body and footbox.
+When compared to standard bags, women-specific bags are shorter and narrower at the shoulders and wider at the hips and add extra insulation in the upper body and footbox.

 Along with your tent, your sleeping bag is likely to be one of the heaviest and bulkiest items you take camping.
 Sleeping bags come in a range of weights from the ultra-light at around .5 kg to 3 kg+.

-Above we have covered the main features of a good quality sleeping bags, but all the top winter sleeping bags come with many additional features to increase your comfort.
+Above we have covered the main features of good quality sleeping bags, but all the top winter sleeping bags come with many additional features to increase your comfort.

 Many synthetic-fill bags feature a shell fabric treated with a durable water repellent (DWR) finish.
 DWR allows water to bead up rather than soak through the fabric.
 Linings, on the other hand, promote the dispersal of body moisture, so DWR is not used here.

 The downside to a sleeping bag treated with DWR is that it tends to be less breathable, trapping perspiration inside the sleeping bag.
-Trapped perspiration reduces the insulations ability to trap heat so you will be colder in a sleeping bag treated with DWR.
+Trapped sweat reduces the insulations ability to trap heat so you will be colder in a sleeping bag treated with DWR.

 Polyester or nylon breaths and draws away moisture.
 Cotton (flannelette) increases comfort but won’t draw away moisture so you can be left feeling damp.